nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To download or upload a configuration file, follow these steps.

-1. On the Navigation tabs, select Global Configuration and select either the Internal Configuration or External Configuration sub-tab, as appropriate
+1. In the Navigation tabs, select Global Configuration and select either the Internal Configuration or External Configuration sub-tab, as appropriate
 2. In the Configuration Parts section, select a configuration part file and click Download or Upload

 ## 5.6 Uploading a Trusted Anchor